MarkB19988/CapstoneProject2-SpaceInvadersReboot/README.md

 ##### Research Plan

-The first step of reducing vulnerabilities is understand what vulnerabilities are and how they can affect the long and short term sucess of a system.
-To determine how informed people (specifically other software devlopers) are about potential vulnerabilities
+The first step to reducing vulnerabilities is to understand what they are and how they can affect the long and short term sucess of a system.
+To determine how informed people (specifically other software devlopers) are about potential vulnerabilities I will be creating a questionair that will ask questions about

 ## 2.0 Design Research